Tagline: Something very unhealthy is happening at Rhonda’s health club.

 Starring: Marcia Karr, David James Campbell, Fritz Matthews, Ted Prior, Teresa Van der Woude, Richard Bravo, Dianne Copeland, Laurel Mock

 Killer Workout is a feminist’s nightmare.

 Released at the tail-end of the slasher boom, it manages to freshen an exhausted genre by using its most obvious ingredients to smother you like a sopping pair of heaving bosoms.
 In cinematic terms, there is nothing remotely original about the film, but through sheer audacity it manages to carve out quite the niche for itself, and if nothing else it is a movie you are unlikely to forget in a hurry – particularly if you’re male.

-The 1980’s was a decade defined almost exclusively by image.
+The 1980s were a decade defined almost exclusively by image.
 The rise of MTV would lead to an upturn in teenage marketing, and with the sleek medium of the pop music video promoting physical perfection, teenagers would find themselves with much to live up to, but the obsession didn’t stop there.